isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

-Even though it is technically possible to configure two (or more) subnets within the shared network to use different relay addresses, this will almost always lead to a different behavior than what the user would expect.
+Even though it is technically possible to configure two (or more) subnets within the shared network to use different relay addresses, this will almost always lead to a different behavior than what the user expects.
 In this case, the Kea server will initially select one of the subnets by matching the relay address in the client's packet with the subnet's configuration.
-However, it MAY end up using the other subnet (even though it does not match the relay address) if the client already has a lease in this subnet, has a host reservation in this subnet or simply the initially selected subnet has no more addresses available.
-Therefore, it is strongly recommended to always specify subnet selectors (interface or a relay address) at shared network level if the subnets belong to a shared network, as it is rarely useful to specify them at the subnet level and it may lead to the configuration errors described above.
+However, it MAY end up using the other subnet (even though it does not match the relay address) if the client already has a lease in this subnet or has a host reservation in this subnet, or simply if the initially selected subnet has no more addresses available.
+Therefore, it is strongly recommended to always specify subnet selectors (interface or relay address) at the shared-network level if the subnets belong to a shared network, as it is rarely useful to specify them at the subnet level and it may lead to the configuration errors described above.